GTNewHorizons/GTNH-Dev-Doc/src/content/docs/minecraft-forge-internals/client-server-boundaries.md

 Static fields do not synchronize logical sides.
 They fail across a network and can race between integrated client and server threads.

-## Do not use `@SideOnly` as a general guard
+## Treat `@SideOnly` as a declaration, not a guard

 `@SideOnly` causes FML's transformer to remove annotated members or reject an annotated class on the opposite physical side.
 It does not perform a runtime side check, and annotating a field does not protect code in its initializer.

-Its
-[1.7.10 documentation](https://github.com/MinecraftForge/FML/blob/1.7.10/src/main/java/cpw/mods/fml/relauncher/SideOnly.java)
-says it is primarily for Forge and FML internals.
-Use it only when required by the surrounding API, such as an already annotated vanilla override.
+It is reasonable to annotate code that is inherently client-only and would fail on a dedicated server anyway, such as a method that calls another client-only method.
+The annotation makes that restriction explicit.
+It is also appropriate when required by the surrounding API, such as an already annotated vanilla override.

+Code loaded on both physical sides must still guard calls to annotated members with the appropriate side check, or route them through a sided proxy.
+The annotation does not make an unguarded call safe.
+Its [1.7.10 documentation](https://github.com/MinecraftForge/FML/blob/1.7.10/src/main/java/cpw/mods/fml/relauncher/SideOnly.java) also notes that it is primarily intended for Forge and FML internals.

 ## Verify both environments